About the Book

 What I Thought

-Huge thanks to Dave at The Write Reads and Penguin Platform for the gifted eARC for the purposes of this honest review – just off to buy book 2.
+Thanks to Dave at The Write Reads and the author for an e-copy of the book for the purposes of this honest review – just off to buy book 2.

 About the Book